UGA- Franklin- Study Abroad in Russia

 - The Red Square and the Alexander gardens

 - The Gorky Park, the Museon sculpture park (fallen monument park)

 - VDNKh, the Museum of Cosmonautics

 - 2-days trip to Vladimir and Suzdal’ (part of the Golden Ring of Russia)

-- Ground transportation (one-way train transfer from St. Petersburg to Moscow) and transportation to cultural venues
+- Ground transportation (one-way train transfer from St. Petersburg to Moscow, transfer to Vladimir and Suzdal') and transportation to cultural venues

 - International health insurance